Malignant Hyperthermia (MH) Laboratory

 This case report led to the recognition of the disease "Malignant Hyperthermia."
 Numerous researchers worked on this subject after 1960 and were able to obtain an understanding of how this condition "works" and how it can be treated.

 Although the initial description of an MH crisis is credited to Drs.
 Denborough and Lovell (see above), it does not appear that the patient in their report was truly the very first person to experience this complication.

-Armed with our current knowledge about MH, it appears likely that similar crisis situations did in fact happen during anesthesia decades before, but at the time were likely not recognized or were attributed to other causes.
+Armed with our current knowledge about Malignant Hyperthermia, it appears likely that similar crisis situations did in fact happen during anesthesia decades before, but at the time were likely not recognized or were attributed to other causes.
 The medical literature as early as the turn of the 19th century reports on "ether convulsions" under anesthesia.
 Since today we know that ether is one of the trigger agents that can produce an MH-crisis, these early descriptions of "ether convulsions" under anesthesia may represent in fact some form of an MH-crisis.

 What do Pigs have to do with It?